 Advanced call management made sure that calls were routed to the right respondents, increasing productivity.
 With 3CX, employees receive a single portable extension on which they can be reached anywhere, so calls weren’t missed.

-Mckay has been able to scale the system up as needed, without having to add any wiring as new phones are added – and there are no extra license fees for adding lines and phones with 3CX.
+Mckay has been able to scale the system up as needed, without having to add any wiring as new phones are added – and there are no extra licence fees for adding lines and phones with 3CX.

 Mckay is now getting ready to connect up remote offices – calls within the company will be free with Internet telephony.